kejcao/ebookreader/README.md

 # eBook Reader

 An online eBook reader made with Svelte.
+For a demo see [ebookreader-nine.vercel.app](https://ebookreader-nine.vercel.app/).